TobiaszCudnik/asyncmachine/Readme.md

 # Design concerns

+- [add|set]StateLater works only once
 - dropped state transitions to all currently active states, not only newly added ones
 - state change during a state change is queued after current one finishes
+- auto states that drops other states? should not be allowed?
+- parsing auto states before state change? what if a new state relays on an auto state?
+- typescript properties implementation prevents the visibility of sub class states in the super constructor (need for calling this.initStates() )
+- polluted stack trace

 ## License